cloudblog004/fantasticfoodies/content/en/posts/1057-simple-way-to-prepare-ultimate-easy-chicken-enchiladas.md

 - "6 Flour tortillas"
 - "1 1/4 cup Mexican cheese"
 recipeinstructions:
-- "Line a 13x9x2 baking pan with foil &amp; spray with nonstick cooking spray.
+- "Line a 13x9x2 baking pan with foil & spray with nonstick cooking spray.
 Spread 1/2 cup of enchilada sauce in it."
 - "Cook chicken in a skillet on medium until juices run clear."
-- "In a large pot heat salsa, cream cheese &amp; beans on medium until cream cheese is melted &amp; beans are warm."
+- "In a large pot heat salsa, cream cheese & beans on medium until cream cheese is melted & beans are warm."
 - "Add cooked chicken to the pot of salsa mix."
-- "Spoon 5 Tbs of mix onto each tortilla &amp; roll up.
-Place seam side down in the baking dish &amp; top with remaining sauce."
+- "Spoon 5 Tbs of mix onto each tortilla & roll up.
+Place seam side down in the baking dish & top with remaining sauce."
 - "Top with cheese and bake covered at 350° for 25-30 minutes.
 Enjoy!"
 - "Ready to serve and ENJOY!"
 categories: